iMAPS Usage: Voting Precincts vs. Municipal Corporate Boundaries

 the display.

-- The layer facility of iMAPS lets you overlay the displayed map with
+- The layers facility of iMAPS lets you overlay the displayed map with

 colored regions and borders to highlight areas having selected